Lawrence College

 About Lawrence College

 Lawrence College Ghora Gali is one of Pakistan's most distinguished and oldest educational institutions.
-Founded in 1860 by Sir Henry Montgomery Lawrence, the college was established with the noble purpose of providing quality education to the sons of British and Indian soldiers serving in the Indian subcontinent.
+Founded in 1860 by Maj Gen Sir Henry Montgomery Lawrence, the college was established with the noble purpose of providing quality education to the sons of British and Indian soldiers serving in the Indian subcontinent.

 Situated at an altitude of 6,395 feet (approximately 1,950 metres) above sea level in the scenic Murree Hills of Punjab, Pakistan, the college spans a magnificent campus of approximately 100 acres.
 The natural setting — surrounded by pine forests, clear mountain air and breathtaking vistas — creates an ideal environment for academic pursuit and character building.